P666R/Task-Management-App/README.md

 ## Design Considerations

-- **Separation of Concerns**: Each layer (controller, service, repository) has a distinct responsibility, making the codebase more maintainable and testable.
+- **Separation of Concerns**: Each layer (controller, service, repository) has a distinct responsibility, making the codebase more maintainable.
 - **Modular Code**: Code is organized into modules, promoting reusability and ease of understanding.

 ## Architecture Overview